TRYOUT/DRAFT POLICY AND GUIDELINES FOR PARENTS AND COACHES

 High School Draft Occurs Separately in the Year:

-Fall Tryout is held on 2 weekend days in September, weather permitting.
+Fall Tryout is scheduled on a year by year basis, but typically on or before the 2 weekend days in September, weather permitting.
 Spring Draft Day is held on a weekend day in January or February.

 Player Drafting and Team Selection: